AsafJosefMor/Home-Assignment-GitHub-Sanity-Testing/README.md

 - To create a personal access token, visit [GitHub Personal Access Tokens](https://github.com/settings/personal-access-tokens/new), choose **"All repositories"**.
 - Grant Repository permissions - Administration (Read & Write).

-### 3. Configuring Properties
+### 3. Configuring Properties or run Maven with `-D` parameters

-#### Internal for local testing (`src/test/resources/Properties/test.properties` - is the default properties file, a duplicate was created as an example to specific properties for different environments)
+`src/test/resources/Properties/test.properties` - is the default properties file, duplicates were created as an example for specific properties for different environments (same for test-suites)
-The test properties can be configured inside `test.properties` and will be ignored by Git:
+The test properties can be configured inside `test.properties`:
 ```
 base.url=https://api.github.com
 github.token=your_personal_access_token